JamieBort/Data-Logging-App/Progress.md

 Modified the code a bit.

-NEXT STEPS

-Connect it to Airtable and/or a Google Drive spreadsheet.
+Connected it to Airtable ~~and/or a Google Drive spreadsheet~~.

-Then start updating one or both of those from the app.
+Started updating one or both of those from the app.

 #### Svelte_Native

 STATUS

-NEXT STEPS

 #### Vue

 STATUS

-NEXT STEPS